KyiThantSin/domino-rust/README.md

 # Mini Domino Game in Rust
-A simple command-line Domino game implemented in Rust for a KMITL pre-midterm project.
+A simple command-line Domino game implemented in Rust for a KMITL University pre-midterm project.
 Play against a computer by matching dominoes based on color.

 ## Features
 - Game Setup: Randomized dominoes dealt to player and computer.